Battery solutions that last the whole shift

 “The expected lifecycle of the battery is a key customer concern, which is why we offer a five year warranty,” concludes Kjems Bærentzen.
 “We are focused on reuse, repurpose and recycle for every battery we send out into the field and we look forward to seeing how our customers will use them in innovative ways.”

-See our latest Green Chair video!
+Watch our Green Chair video!
 Mette Kjems Bærentzen, Product Portfolio Manager, Counterbalanced Container Handlers, gives an overview of Kalmar’s lithium-ion battery solution and covers one of the most common questions: Will an electrically powered reachstacker last for an entire shift?